Skip to content Skip to footer

 Everything you need to know

-Mount Kilimanjaro stands 5,895 meters (19,340 feet) above sea level, making it the tallest free-standing mountain in the world and earning it the nickname “Roof of Africa.”
+Mount Kilimanjaro is 5,895 meters (19,340 feet) tall, making it the highest free-standing mountain in the world.
+It’s often called the “Roof of Africa.”

-Each year, over 40,000 people visit mt Kilimanjaro, one of Africa’s most famous tourist destination.
-The climb is stunningly beautiful and doesn’t require any special climbing skills.
-Most people with an average level of fitness can reach the summit.
+Every year, more than 40,000 people visit Kilimanjaro, one of Africa’s most popular travel spots.
+The hike is beautiful, and you don’t need special climbing skills.
+Most people with average fitness levels can reach the top.

-Our Climbing Kilimanjaro guide will help you get ready for your Kilimanjaro adventure.
-At Kili dove tours, we’ve been organizing treks for over 10 years, helping more than 15000 climbers achieve their dream.
-These tips come from our extensive experience to make your journey unforgettable.
+Our Kilimanjaro climbing guide will help you prepare for your adventure.
+At Kili Dove Tours, we’ve been organizing treks for over 10 years and have helped more than 15,000 climbers reach the summit.
+These tips are based on our experience to make sure your journey is unforgettable.

-For those seeking a shorter climb, the Marangu Route, or “Coca-Cola Route,” offers a more direct path with hut accommodations.
-The Lemosho Route is perfect for those desiring a quieter mountain hike with diverse landscapes, while the Rongai Route provides a unique perspective, approaching the mountain from the north.
+For those who prefer a quicker climb, the Marangu Route, or “Coca-Cola Route,” provides a shorter option with hut accommodations along the way.
+The Lemosho Route is ideal if you’re looking for a quieter experience with diverse terrain.
+On the other hand, the Rongai Route offers a different perspective by approaching the mountain from the north.

-Our tour operators team ensure safety and enhance the overall climbing experience, helping you navigate the challenges of the trek while immersing yourself in the breathtaking beauty of Africa’s highest peak.
+Our expert team of tour operators ensures your safety and enhances the climbing experience, helping you tackle the challenges of the trek while taking in the incredible views of the tallest mountain in Africa.

 {{filteredPosts.length}} results